danirus/buildbot-sample-conf/README.md

 Builders should be idle now in the web interface.
 Click on any of the builders and click on Force to immediately run a build.

+Buildbot's master components (change source, schedulers, filters, build steps, builder factories and builders) required for this step are represented in the following figure:

 ![Buildbot configuration layout to build a Django web project](http://danir.us/media/pictures/2013/May/22/Buildbot-Django-Project.png)